redhatgamer/redhatgamer/README.md

 - 👋 Hi, I’m @redhatgamer
-- 👀 I’m interested in web development and front-end designing
+- 👀 I’m interested in any type of development
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on desktop application projects
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me: Email
 - ⚡ Fun fact: I love playing guitar